Overview

 In the CloudWatch Console, navigate to All alarms and create a new alarm.
 Select the metric to monitor and define the alarm conditions, including thresholds and evaluation periods.Configure the alarm to send notifications to the SNS topic for both the In alarm and OK states.
 This ensures alerts are created and resolved automatically in Rootly.

 Rootly extracts key fields from CloudWatch alarm notifications and maps them to alert attributes.
 The alarm ARN is used as the external identifier, which allows Rootly to deduplicate alerts and correctly match resolve events.
-The alarm name, metric name, and state change reason are included in the alert summary, while alarm tags are converted into alert labels.
-The alert summary is generated automatically and typically follows the format shown below.Advanced Configuration
+The alarm name, metric name, and state change reason are included in the alert summary.
+The alert summary is generated automatically and typically follows the format shown below.Passing Metadata for Routing

 Alert Templates